Update#1 : the Equifax Class Action settlement details have finally been released and you have until January of 2020 to

 5. Watch Out for Tax Fraud and Submit your Tax Return Early

 If a thief has your Social Security Number, it makes it easy for them to submit a tax refund request in your name.
 You must protect yourself from e-file identity theft fraud.
 Submit your return as early as you can to beat them to it and request an E-File PIN.

 6. Submit a Credit Freeze, if you Have Been Targeted

-A credit security freeze puts a lock on your credit report so the bureaus are forbidden from releasing it without your express consent.
+A credit freeze puts a freeze on your credit report so the bureaus are forbidden from releasing it without your express consent.
 The freeze must be filed with each credit bureau individually and typically costs about $10, though some states allow victims of identity theft to place a freeze for free.
 This means that before applying for a job or credit card, buying insurance, obtaining a mortgage or giving anyone access to your credit report, you must ask the bureau to lift the freeze.
 It’s a pain, but if you have for sure been targeted, it might be worth the peace of mind.